KarmaComputing/high-availability-web-services/README.md

 # High availability hosting / What does this do?

+This demo currently deploys two different websites (app1 , app2) both of them have their own database, they are replicated across 5 servers.

-There's much talk about high availability, cross region, failover etc.
+There's much talk about high availability, cross region, failover etc often associated with popular cloud providers.

 We don't like having to look after individual servers- the idea here is that any server can go offline (even intermittently- which is more complex to deal with) yet the (web) application *and* persistent store (database) stay online and remain able to be in a consistent state.